wconrad265/contact_manager_node/public/pedac.md

     - use handlebars template to populate this
 - Filter tags
   - When user clicks tag on screen
-    - turn tag to purple
+    - turn tag to purple (done)
-    - filter all other contacts that don't contain that tag
+    - filter all other contacts that don't contain that tag (done)
-  - provide functionally if multiple tags are clicked
+  - provide functionally if multiple tags are clicked (done)
-    - only users who have all the tags
+    - only users who have all the tags                (done)
   - display drop down, showing tags that are clicked.
 - Filter and Search
+  - when user clicks tag
+    -
   - create variable filteredTagConctacts
   - This is array that search will search through
   - priority of seraching tags > search

+- recheck all event listeners
+-